hannaberhanne/glide-capstone/README.md

 - Wafae Benkassou : Primarily Frontend
 - Joseph DiMartino : Primarily Backend

+## Sprint 1 Summary

+The main goal for Sprint 1 was to set up all the basic stuff we needed to get the project running.
+We focused on making sure both the backend and frontend were connected to Firebase, getting environment variables set up, and making sure routing worked for all our pages.

+By the end of this sprint, we were able to:
+- Connect Firebase to our project and get authentication working (login + signup)
+- Create `.env` files for both frontend and backend
+- Set up our `users` and `tasks` collections in Firestore
+- Successfully read and write data from the database
+- Add all main routes (`/login`, `/signup`, `/dashboard`, `/planner`, `/habits`)
+- Build the basic dashboard layout and show data from Firestore

+Everything runs locally now and works how we expected it to.
+We’re planning to use Sprint 2 to start adding more UI styling, the task creation feature, and start working on the habits section.

 ## Setup Instructions
 1. Clone the repo:
    ```bash